 The brain is, without a doubt, the most important organ in the body.
 As a control center for the entire body, the brain is responsible for controlling breathing, heart rate, blood pressure, sleep patterns, and everything else that keeps you alive and healthy.
 Because of its importance, the brain is highly protected by the skull and the fluid that surrounds it to help absorb any potentially dangerous impact.
-But an injury to the brain can be extremely damaging, whether from a fall, a car accident, or another traumatic event.
-Concussions are the most common form of brain injury, and they can range from mild to severe.
-No matter how small or minor it seems, a concussion or injury to the brain should never be taken lightly.
+But a traumatic brain injury can be extremely damaging, whether from a fall, a car accident, or another traumatic event.
+Concussions are the most common form of traumatic brain injury, and they can range from mild to severe.
+No matter how small or minor it seems, a concussion or traumatic brain injury should never be taken lightly.
 Damage from a concussion can lead to cognitive, physical, or even emotional and behavioral changes that affect how we live our lives.
-If you experience a concussion or head trauma of any kind, seek treatment from a qualified neurologist at AICA Orthopedics for evaluation and proper care.
+If you experience a concussion or head trauma of any kind, seek traumatic brain injury treatment from a qualified neurologist at AICA Orthopedics for evaluation and proper care.
 Even if you don’t think you have a concussion, but you’re experiencing head pain of any kind, such as frequent or severe headache pain, get in touch with us and set up a consultation with our neurology team.
 We can get to the root of the problem and help you find relief and a solution to your head discomfort.

 Your head pain needs to be properly diagnosed, beginning with an MRI to assess if there is anything damaged or out of the ordinary about the soft tissue of the head, neck, and sinus areas.LEARN MORE